knightazura/ghost-sdk/Import-format.md

 ### Non-official
 * Jekyll users can use the [Jekyll to Ghost Plugin](https://github.com/redwallhp/Jekyll-to-Ghost)
 * Blogger users can try [blogger2ghost](https://github.com/bebraw/blogger2ghost).
 Also available as a [web service](http://blogger2ghost.com/).
+* Open-source geeks may consider importing READMEs from all of their Github repositories as regular posts using [gh2ost](https://github.com/RReverser/gh2ost) tool.

 ## Importing the JSON
 Once you've generated the JSON go to `/ghost/debug` on your blog to access the import form.